salva-olacua/salva-olacua/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working on: React.js
+- 🔭 I’m currently working on: React.js.
-- 🌱 I’m currently learning: Next.js
+- 🌱 I’m currently learning: Next.js.
-- 👯 I’m looking to collaborate on: React Front End
+- 👯 I’m looking to collaborate on: React Front End.
-- 💬 Ask me about: anime
+- 💬 Ask me about: anime.
-- ⚡ Fun fact: I like to play chess, also i like to listen Japanese music
+- ⚡ Fun fact: I like to play chess, i also like to listen to Japanese music.

 ## How to reach me
 <p>